 The Winter months start in December and last till late march.
 Snowfall during this time of the year is confirmed.
 Cultural tours, Photography tours, and some Winter trek in Bhutan are best at this time of the year.

 Spring and Autumn is the best time to Visit Bhutan not because of the weather but this is the time of Festivals in most part of Bhutan.
 Paro Festival and Punakha Domchoe is a popular Spring festival in Bhutan and Thimphu Tshechu and Jambhay Lhakhang festival in Bumthang is Popular Autumn Festival.
 Weather and Vegetation also favor this time of the year.

 Bhutan has so much to offer.
-If you have very little time then the Best places to visit in Bhutan are listed below.
+If you have very little time, the Best places to visit in Bhutan are listed below.

-Thimphu: This is the only capital in the world where there is no traffic light.
-White gloved policeman still controls the huge traffic.
+Thimphu: This is the only capital in the world with no traffic lights.
+White-gloved policeman still controls the huge traffic.
 The town is well organized.
-The best thing to do while in Thimphu is to visit Mojo park only place while they play live English music.
+The best thing to do while in Thimphu is to visit Mojo park only place where they play live English music.
 There are also Hikes and biking trails in Thimphu if you love adventure.

 Punakha: Punakha is a small village that is 2 hours drive from Thimphu.
 White water river rafting and camping are famous in Punakha.
 Punakha Dzong and Longest suspension bridge are must-visit places in Punakha.